marcocesarato/PHP-AIO-Security/README.md

 $var = Security::clean($_POST['var'], $is_html, $have_quotes, $escape_string);
 echo = $var;
 ```
-or (THIS COULD COMPROMISE THE DATA IF YOU SEND HTML)
+or

 ```php
 Security::cleanGlobals();
 ```

+(THIS COULD COMPROMISE DATA IF YOU SEND HTML WITH INLINE JAVASCRIPT)